nextstrain/augur/docs/releases/migrating-v5-v6.md

 Previously this was the "maintainer" field in your v1 config file and used a different structure.

-#### repository
+#### build-url

-The repository URL to be displayed by Auspice, a new functionality in `augur export v2`, e.g. `"repository": "https://github.com/nextstrain/zika"`.
+The build / repository URL to be displayed by Auspice, a new functionality in `augur export v2`, e.g. `"build_url": "https://github.com/nextstrain/zika"`.
 This is an optional field.

 #### panels